jasonlam510/CityU-Hall-Laundry-Stats/README.md

 1. Deploys n8n to fetch the CityU laundry status and stores it in MongoDB
 2. Visualizes the data with Grafana

-   > [!NOTE]
+> [!TIP]
 > The dashboard is not implemented yet!
 Feel free to contribute!

 ## Prerequisites